 Keeping Bamboo in Containers and Pots

 Many bamboo plants will grow quite happily in containers or pots and can make very attractive additions to patios or terraces, especially where a little bit of shelter or privacy is required.
 It is however important to remember when keeping bamboos in pots or containers, it is more labour intensive than growing in the ground as they need more watering and eventual repotting when they outgrow their pot.
-Also, we specialise in bamboo plants which are proven to be hardy when planted in the ground, but when the same plant is kept in a pot, the roots and rhizomes are more exposed to winter frosts.
-In colder regions of the UK (like here in NE Scotland) it might be worth wrapping your pot in fleece or bubble wrap or even taking the pot to a sheltered location or undercover (but not indoors to a heated builing).
+Bamboo will not reach its full height potential when kept in a pot, this is important to remember when you are choosing a screening bamboo and planning planting into containers.
+Although we specialise in bamboo plants which are proven to be hardy when planted in the ground, when the same plant is kept in a pot, the roots and rhizomes are more exposed to winter frosts.
+In colder regions of the UK (like here in NE Scotland) it might be worth wrapping your pot in fleece or bubble wrap or even taking the pot to a sheltered location or undercover (but not indoors to a heated building).

-The best bamboos for growing successfully in pots are the clump forming ones or only the moderately invasive ones.
+The best bamboos for growing successfully in pots are the clump forming (Fargesia) varieties or only the moderately spreading ones such as Phyllostachys Aurea or Aureosulcata.
 It is advisable to avoid the very vigorous growing ones as they will quickly fill the pot with circling rhizomes and will split the strongest of pots.

 The following bamboos are particularly good choices for keeping in pots:

 Thamnocalamus Crassinodus 'Kew Beauty'

 Phyllostachys Aureosulcata 'Spectabilis'